CovenantEyes/web-dev-interview/README.md

 ### Other info

-- You may use any development tool or libary you wish to complete the project.
+- You may use any development tool or library you wish to complete the project.
 - You may create other files and folders as necessary